We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - a discount on hearing aids from specific healthcare providers

-If a person’s healthcare insurance does not cover the cost of a hearing aid, they can consider other options to help with expenses.
+If a person’s healthcare insurance does not cover the cost of a hearing aid, they can consider other options to help with these expenses.

 A person may purchase a hearing aid using their employee health benefits.
 Some employers have health benefits that include a flexible spending account (FSA).

-Many FSAs do cover hearing aid purchases, exams, and maintenance costs, but individuals should check their available benefits with their employer.
+Many FSAs cover hearing aid purchases, exams, and maintenance costs, but individuals should check their available benefits with their employer.

 Refurbished hearing aids

-A person may sometimes purchase a refurbished hearing aid that someone donated to their local hearing center.
+A person may sometimes purchase a refurbished hearing aid that someone has donated to their local hearing center.
 These reconditioned hearing aids are often more affordable.

 Most health insurance plans do not cover hearing aids or the associated hearing exams.
 However, some insurance companies offer additional benefits that a person may wish to purchase.
 These options often include specific terms, including the use of in-network healthcare providers.

 People may also save money by purchasing a refurbished hearing aid or making use of their employee benefits.